Preethiundabanthi/freshers/readme.txt

-Assignment folder consists of assignments done by the developer.
+assignment folder consists of Assignments done by the developer.
-It is very useful to store all the assignments done at same place.
+It is very useful to store all the assignments done at same place. assignments are done practical.